Skip to content

 CAN messages have two main parts: the ID and the payload.
 The ID must be unique compared to all other messages in the database so that any device using the database knows which message it’s sending/receiving.

-• Click on the to create a new message.
+• Click on the in the sidebar to create a new message.

 Configuration